 The Auburn Cord Duesenberg Automobile Museum has received an extremely rare 1927 Duesenberg Model Y Prototype on a two-year loan.
-The one-of-a-kind automobile comes to the museum on loan courtesy of Bob Becker of Mount Forest, Ontario, Canada, and will be exhibited in the Company Showroom of the Auburn Cord Duesenberg Automobile Museum through the fall of 2021.
+The one-of-a-kind automobile comes to the museum on loan courtesy of Bob Becker of Mount Forest, Ontario, Canada, and will be exhibited in the Company Showroom of the Auburn Cord Duesenberg Automobile Museum through the fall of next year.
 “The museum is grateful for the loan of the Duesenberg Model Y. Having this prototype in the showroom next to the Duesenberg Model X and J will allow visitors to visualize the full evolution in the design of Duesenberg automobiles leading up to the Model J” said Sam Grate, Museum Curator.

 The Duesenberg name first became known in the automotive world due to their success in both building and racing automobiles with a record that includes Indianapolis 500 wins in 1924, 1925, and 1927.
 Along with the success of their high-performance racing engines and cars, the Duesenberg brothers also produced passenger vehicles that would become known as the Model A. This entry into the passenger vehicle market would introduce several automotive innovations that include the first straight-8 engine, four-wheel hydraulic brakes, and three-speed sliding gear transmission, which was a first for American-made automobiles.